With a rise in technology, there’s something else that takes up a sharp rise too – Customer Expectations.

-- Productivity: Organizing inventory every time there’s re-stocking can be a hectic task, which reduces productivity.
+Organizing inventory every time there’s re-stocking can be a hectic task, which reduces productivity.
 Through digital WMS, you can have precise inventory control by scanning tags through computer vision.
 AI-powered robots can also determine the shortest possible routes to stock items, thus more work in lesser time.
 With constant communication between the system and individual bots, collisions can be avoided and bots can use the fastest and unique routes.

-- Accuracy: Another key element in WMSs is accuracy.
+Another key element in WMSs is accuracy.
 In the ecosystem of connected devices, the tracking of items within the warehouse accurately can be made possible using the IOT feature in digital WMS.
 Also, the probability of a machine error is far less than human error.
 With this kind of accuracy – transparency in the process, reduction in cost leaks and better throughput in operations are imminent.

-- Safety: In warehouses, injuries may not seem like a major concern, but it is.
+In warehouses, injuries may not seem like a major concern, but it is.
 In 2019, serious injuries did occur at Amazon sites, wherein an ambulance was called around 600 times in a year.
 AI solutions can also assess the risk score of activities through analysis, which can come in handy.
 By using that analysis, the robots can take over the high-risk work and humans can carry out safer tasks.
 Also, with the use of technologies like Virtual Reality and Augmented Realities for training, employees can be well informed of the SOPs.

 While there are a lot of advantages of automating your warehouse, here are some noteworthy advantages:

-- ROI: ROI with the implementation of these systems, is expected in months rather than years.
+ROI with the implementation of these systems, is expected in months rather than years.
 You get a high throughput without increasing the headcount.
 A reduction in errors including cost leaks is evident.

-- Efficiency: You get an efficient machine flow in confined spaces and also inventory management is optimal.
+You get an efficient machine flow in confined spaces and also inventory management is optimal.
 With machines doing most of the repetitive tasks, less worker strain and fatigue can be observed.
 The order processing time is lesser than before.
 Space optimization is an added advantage to these.

-- Ease and Security: Faster Logistics software ensure transparency in the process.
+Faster Logistics software ensure transparency in the process.
 Also, operations can be scaled as business priorities change.
 Fewer injuries and shipping mistakes are observed with increased accuracy.